List of You characters: Kate Lockwood

 Kate's father soon arrives in London, where he proposes that Kate take over the family business.
-Kate vehemently declines, but Tom reveals he has bankrolled her every venture even after their estrangement, leaving her devastated.
+Kate vehemently declines, but Tom reveals he has manipulated her career even after their estrangement, leaving her devastated.
 Joe later kills Tom and attempts suicide, but the police rescue him.
 Kate covers up Joe's involvement in the death of Rhys Montrose, which she learns was ordered by her father.
 Joe tells her his real name, and the two move back to New York City, where Kate takes over her father's company and reshapes it to have a more philanthropic intent.
 She helps rehabilitate Joe's public image, making him a celebrated figure in the media.

+Like most of Joe's love interests in You, Kate had been blinded by Joe's charm.
+However, the time eventually came when she could no longer pretend her husband wasn't a monster.
+This is always when Joe turns on his lovers.
+Guinevere Beck and Love Quinn both died when Joe lost interest in them, and Marienne Bellamy very nearly met the same fate.
+Kate was determined to take Joe down first, however.
+She teamed up with Nadia and Marienne to finally bring Joe to justice.

+During a fight, Joe and Kate seemed to have gotten the better of one another.
+They both lay wounded in the basement of Mooney's Bookstore, waiting for the flames to overtake them.
+Kate also suffered a gunshot wound.
+Bronte showed up and pulled Joe from the building, but Kate's seemly lifeless body was left behind.
+Before losing consciousness in Mooney's basement, Kate acknowledged the irony of her impending death.
+She noted that both of Joe's wives would be burned in fires.
+However, Joe's second wife lived on to care for and love his son, ensuring that Henry wouldn't grow up to become a monster like his father.